Please use this form to make a booking enquiry. If you would prefer to speak to one of our team, please call

-This test measures the thickness of the nerve fibre layer of the optic nerve and can detect areas of nerve fibre loss.
+This test measures the thickness of the nerve fibre layer of the optic nerve, and can detect areas of nerve fibre loss.
 It can also be used to monitor any further loss.

 Some people respond better to the treatment than others.
 While the initial treatment may be successful, the pressure can rise again in time.
-If this happens, the treatment can be repeated, although the results may not be quite so effective as after the first treatment.
+If this happens, the treatment can be repeated, although the results may not be quite effective as after the first treatment.
 You may also need to continue eye drop treatment.
-In some cases we may also recommend further treatment, including surgery, if the pressure does not return to a satisfactory level.
+In some cases, we may also recommend further treatment, including surgery, if the pressure does not return to a satisfactory level.

 Complications are rare but may include inflammation, a temporary increase in eye pressure, blurred vision, headaches and corneal oedema (clouding of the clear window at the front of the eye).

-During treatment patients are normally given drops to make the pupil smaller, which can often cause a slight headache above the eye.
+During treatment, patients are normally given drops to make the pupil smaller, which can often cause a slight headache above the eye.
 Once you sit in front of the laser machine, further drops are given to numb the surface of the eye.

 The doctor will place a special contact lens onto the eye and aim the laser at the part of the eye where the fluid drains (known as the ‘trabecular meshwork’, in the angle between the iris and the cornea).
 Many patients don’t feel any discomfort from the treatment, but those that do usually describe the pain as mild.
 It takes about five minutes to treat one eye.

-After laser treatment the eyes will temporarily be dazzled, but vision should improve over the following few hours.
+After laser treatment, the eyes will be temporarily dazzled, but vision should improve over the following few hours.
 It may help to wear sunglasses when you go home.

 There is a chance that you may experience a headache during the first few hours following the procedure.
 If this happens, you should take your usual painkiller.
 You may also need to take extra drops for a week or so after the treatment.
 You will probably also be advised to continue with your usual glaucoma drops until your next appointment.